Best of Gazebo

 Paperback, 128 pages

 ‘Ivor Treby was a pioneering gay activist and an early advocate of the importance of “gay literature”, that is to say, fiction and poetry written by openly gay writers for a gay audience.
 This was one of the ways in which we created a sense both of a community and of a culture.
-His was a distinctive voice, and we feel its loss.’ – Peter Scott-Presland, author of the forthcoming Amicable Warriors, the official history of the CHE.
+His was a distinctive voice, and we feel its loss.’ – Peter Scott-Presland, author of Amiable Warriors: A History of the Campaign for Homosexual Equality and Its Times

 Risking It is Jeremy Kingston’s third poetry collection.
 Using a variety of verse forms, rhymed and unrhymed, they express feelings to do with erotic encounters at home and abroad before moving into darker areas of betrayal, revenge and the power and dangers of myth.
 The tone now ranges between sorrow, mirth and resignation, at times managing to combine all three while also exploring the delights of metaphor, in language and among orchids.

 ISBN: 978 1 904585 87-9, Paperback, 64 pages, £6.75, Published: August 2016